 - »Learning Evaluation Clinic

 The Learning Evaluation Clinic provides psychoeducational assessments and consultation for children with learning and developmental concerns.
 Concerns may include academic underachievement, giftedness placement, difficulties with a specific academic subject of skill, or general concerns with his or her ability to understand or process information.
 After the evaluation, the Learning Evaluation Clinic provides recommendations to enhance the child’s learning potential.
 The clinic services children aged 5 through 18, although referrals outside this age range are considered on a case by case basis.
-For more information contact us at the Independence Campus (216.986.4000) or the Shaker Campus (216.445.7574).
+For more information contact us at the Independence Campus (216.986.4000) or the Hospital for Rehabilitation Campus (216.445.7574).

 - »Pediatric Behavioral Health Specialty Assessment and Consultation Service